 Like Lyme disease, current antibiotic therapy for complicated Bartonella infection does not eradicate the disease, and patients still suffer.
-This is why GLA is fundraising for The Bartonella Discovery Program.
+This is why GLA is fundraising for The Bartonella Discovery Project.

-The Bartonella Discovery Program is a project designed to help achieve the following:
+The Bartonella Discovery Project designed to help achieve the following:

 “The importance of this study cannot be overstated because of the severe neuroinflammation and neuropsychiatric disorders some patients can suffer when infected with Bartonella bacteria,” says GLA’s Chief Scientific Officer Tim Sellati, PhD.